linthtml/linthtml/docs/custom-parser.md

 If you want to use your own parser and provide additional capabilities for your rules, you can specify your own custom parser.
 The parser should expose, as default, a single function that take the source code as the first argument. <!-- , and an optional configuration object as the second argument (provided as parserOptions in a config file). -->
-The function should simply return the AST.
+The function should simply return an AST.

+⚠️The first node of the tree should have the property `type` with the value `root`.

 You can find an LintHTML parser project [here](https://github.com/linthtml/linthtml-pug).